dlnetworks/twittercast/README.md

 man crontab for more info.
 man wget for more info

-This script should work properly on a defalt LAMP stack.
+This script will work properly on a defalt LAMP stack.

 ** Many shared hosting prividers disable required php modules and outbound ports.
 Please check with your provider for supprt **